 Pat Gallegher, jazz cornet player and private-eye-without-portfolio in steamy New Orleans, returns home from a two week vacation to find two jobs waiting for him.
 Six months earlier, the man who save his life--Cabby Jacks--gave Gallegher a blank check with a request to find him should he ever disappear.
 Now, Jacks has vanished, and Gallegher is on the trail.
 At the same time, Gallegher's longtime girlfriend, social worker Merlie Comineau, asks him to find the father of a young girl in homeless shelter.
 The girl needs minor surgery, and her father has to give permission or the girl will be handed over to foster care.
 As Gallegher juggles two missing person cases, he slowly realizes that they are tantalizingly connected.

-The Pat Gallegher series has been nominated for the Shamus, Derringer, Macavity, and Thriller Awards, and won the Thriller Award for Best Short Story in 2011!
+The Pat Gallegher series has been nominated for the Shamus, Derringer, Macavity, Silver Falchion, and Thriller Awards, and won the Thriller Award for Best Short Story in 2011 and the Silver Falchion Award in 2020!

 THE MOJITO COAST